SHAREing-DRI/SHAREing-DRI.github.io/_pages/home.md

 # News

+## December 2026

+- A report on our recent Correctness and Debugging workshop series is now available on the [event's site](events/202511-correctness-workshop/).

 ## November 2025
 - In early November SHAREing organised an online seminar dedicated to performance assessments with talks given by representatives from Durham University, Barcelona Supercomputing Centre, Cardiff University and DiRAC.
 Please see [here](/events/202511-performance-webinar/) for our summary blog of the seminar's talks and discussions.